Skip to content

 Why Block Untrusted Fonts?

 Sometimes, attackers use bad fonts to try to harm your computer.
-Windows 11 has a feature called Blocking Untrusted Fonts that helps protect you by stopping unsafe fonts from running.
+Windows 11 includes a feature called Blocking Untrusted Fonts that helps protect you by preventing unsafe fonts from running.

 3. On the right side, find and double-click Untrusted Font Blocking.